YouYueHuang/SelfDrivingCarProjects/README.md

 ## Overview

 This repository is for Udacity self driving Nanodegree.
-The projects in this course uses the matplotlib, opencv, google tensorflow library.
+The projects in this course uses the matplotlib, opencv, tensorflow library.
 The working environment is based on python 3.6.1 virtualenv and jupyter notebook.

+### P1 - Basic Advanced Lane Finding
+---
+* This project is to detect the lane lines of a video stream.
+It used computer vision techniques to identify lines, including Hough line transforms and Canny edge detection.

+### P2 - Traffic Sign Classification
+---
+* This project is to build a deep neural network to classify traffic signs with TensorFlow.
+It experimented different network architecture, image pre-processing techniques and data augmentation to reduce overfitting.

+### P3 - Behavioral Cloning
+---
+* This project is to train a convolutional neural network for end-to-end learning to drive a vehicle in a simulator with TensorFlow and Keras.
+In addition, interpolation and moving average were applied to smoothe the steering angle distribuition.

+### P4 - Advanced Lane Finding
+---
+* This project is to built an advanced lane-finding algorithm using distortion correction, perspective transformation, color filtering, and gradient thresholding.
+In the end, the lane curvature and the deviation from the center of road were caluated to understand the road condition.

+### P5 - Vehicle Detection
+---
+* This project is to create a vehicle detection and tracking pipeline with different features including histogram of oriented gradients (HOG), color histogram, and color binning.
+To detect if there is any vehicle in a frame, car and non-car images were used to train a support vector machines (SVM) classifier.

 ##  Get started
 ------